arsduo/koala/readme.md

 [JavaScript SDK](http://github.com/facebook/connect-js), you can also use the module to use Facebook for login, parsing the cookie set by the JavaScript SDK for logged in users.

+Testing:

+To test the Ruby SDK, replace the contests of the tests/access_token file with a valid Facebook access token with write permissions.